What is it?

 While you won’t be able to view your car’s location while it’s on a trip to protect your guest’s privacy, our Customer Support team is able to access that information in case of emergencies.

-You can park your Turo Go car anywhere that it won’t get a ticket or towed for at least 48 hours after a guest’s trip starts.
-For all trips, make sure your guest knows exactly where you’ve parked the car.
-Don’t forget to check on the vehicle between trips and make sure your car is clean and well-maintained.
+You can park your Turo Go car anywhere that it won’t get a ticket or towed for at least 12 hours after a guest’s scheduled trip start.
+For all trips, make sure your guest knows exactly where to find the car; if your instructions are unclear or hard-to-follow, your guest has the right to cancel the trip.

 Do I need to check my guest’s license?